mrchrisadams/sonniesedge-website/_posts/2016-12-07-progressive-enhancement.md

 And of course a fucking clunky experience is better than no experience.
 What are you, the experience police?
 I don't see you giving a shit about experience when it comes to the edge cases that you think PE people are whining about.

 I'd rather be able to do something on your site, than nothing at all.
-I'd rather submit a HTML form and have my data saved than the all-or-nothing experience of my browser failing to load up the latest JS that submits seriliased data to a API endpoint, but which didn't fucking load because my 3G provider is shit.
+I'd rather submit a HTML form and have my data saved than the all-or-nothing experience of my browser failing to load up the latest JS that submits serialised data to a API endpoint, but which didn't fucking load because my 3G provider is shit.

 > * Everything beyond HTML content is superfluous fanciness.
 > * It’s morally problematic if some users cannot access features built with JavaScript.